opentensor/developer-docs/docs/getting-started/installation.md

----
-sidebar_position: 1
----

 # Installation

-There are three primary methods of installing Bittensor on your local machine:
+There are three primary methods of installing Bittensor on your local machine: using a script, with pip install and from source.
-- Using a script.
-- With `pip install`.
-- From source.

-### script
+### Script

 This is the most straightforward method and is recommended for the novice user as it will pre-install requirements, like Python, if they are not already present on your machine.
 Simply paste the following into your terminal: